 - 2. Repeat to create type "Work Order", named with the property "id". - 3.
 Import and assign representation models for these two types.
-See the section on Importing an object representation for how to set a representation on a type in SmartSpace Config. - 4.
-Now we will set up the default layout parameters for crates.
+See Model import and Model assignment for how to set a representation on a type in SmartSpace Config.

+4. Now we will set up the default layout parameters for crates.
 In the SERVICE PARAMETERS task, select the Co-located objects configuration, and then the Crate type.
-Under the Object list, double click <All objects of type Crate>, and then click Edit on the parameters window.
+(Use the Expand All button to display the object hierarchy, if necessary.)
+Drag the Crate object into the object browser and double click 'Crate' objects to set the parameters for all crates.
+Click Edit in the parameters window.
 We will set up the crate to hold four objects in a 2x2 array.
 Enter the parameters as shown below, then click Save.

-Co-located objects parameters for <all o="" th="" 📼="" 🔳="" 🞫<=""></all>
+😨 Edit Co-located objects : 'Crate' objects 📃 💷 💽

+Applies to 'Crate' objects

 X direction capacity 2

 X direction spacing 1

 Y direction capacity 2

 Y direction spacing 1

 Z direction spacing 1

 alternate orientation 0

 alternate spacing 0

 default orientation 0

 direction to use alternates not used $\checkmark$

 fill X first false $\checkmark$

-fill method insert into first gap $\sim$
+fill method insert into first gap $\qquad \lor$

 minimum distance to leave 10

-origin X middle ~
+origin X middle $\checkmark$

-origin Y middle ~
+origin Y middle 🗸

-starting corner X middle ~ left ~ top ~
+starting corner X left ~

-starting corner Y top 🗸
+starting corner Y top $\checkmark$

 unset locations on leaving false $\checkmark$

 Save Cancel

-- 5. Create an instance of crate and four instances of work order.
-In the TYPES/OBJECTS task, drag type Crate into the right-hand pane, then click <Create new object>, and enter CR1 as the crate number.
-Click Save. - 6.
-Repeat using the Work Order type to create four work orders, with ids "A0001", "A0002", "A0003" and "A0004".
+- Create an instance of crate and four instances of work order.
+In the TYPES/OBJECTS task, drag type Crate into the right-hand pane, then double-click <Create new object> and enter CR1 as the crate number.
+Click Save. - Repeat using the Work Order type to create four work orders, with IDs "A0001", "A0002", "A0003" and "A0004".

 - 7. Set the work orders to be contained by the crate.
-In TYPES/OBJECTS, under the Complex Properties list drag the 'Object' is contained by 'Object' property into the right-hand pane.
-In the window created, click <Create new property row> and pick "A0001" as the first object, and "CR1" as the second.
+In TYPES/OBJECTS, under the COMPLEX PROPERTY list drag the 'Object' is contained by 'Object' property into the right-hand pane.
+In the window created, double-click <Create new property row> and pick "A0001" as the first object, and "CR1" as the second.
 Click Save.
 Repeat for the other work orders. - 8.
 Now place the crate on the map.
 Use the OBJECT PLACEMENT task, select Crate in the type filter dropdown.
 Drag the CR1 crate onto the map.
 The crate and all the work orders will be located.
-Now use shift+left mouse to drag the crate.
-The work orders will placed relative to the crate as soon as it is dropped.
+Now use Shift+left mouse to drag the crate.
+The work orders will be placed relative to the crate as soon as it is dropped.

-Representation ADD OBJECT AT Z=0 drag from the lists SmartFactoryOffline_2D.svg NEAR CAMERA ctrl + drag from the lists Square.svg UbisenseArrow c4.svg envelope here.svg < III DRAG OBJECT FREELY ALONG X AXIS ALONG Y AXIS ALONG Z AXIS ROTATE OBJECT FREELY ABOUT X AXIS ABOUT Y AXIS ABOUT Z AXIS EDIT OBJECT SHOW EDITOR COMMANDS shift + left mouse button shift + x + left mouse button shift + y + left mouse button shift + z + left mouse button shift + right mouse button shift + x + right mouse button shift + y + right mouse button shift + z + right mouse button double-click Crate HIDE / SHOW 'h' Object CR1
+REPRESENTATION ^ ADD OBJECT AT Z=0 drag from the lists AC Generator NEAR CAMERA ctrl + drag from the lists AlternativeKit FREELY shift + left mouse button Background1-2D ALONG X AXIS ALONG Y AXIS shift + x + left mouse button shift + y + left mouse button Background1-3D ALONG Z AXIS shift + z + left mouse button Desk FREELY ABOUT X AXIS shift + right mouse button shift + x + right mouse button Kit ABOUT Y AXIS ABOUT Z AXIS shift + y + right mouse button shift + z + right mouse button PinkMan EDIT OBJECT double-click PurpleRectangle SHOW EDITOR COMMANDS ella tita ~ HIDE / SHOW 1h1 Crate $\sim$ Q <filter by="" name=""></filter> $\otimes$ OBJECT CR1